notlfish/To-Do-List/README.md

 - JavaScript

 ## Getting Started
+**You'll need to have git and npm installed in you environment to follow these instructions.**
 To get a local copy of the repository please run the following commands on your terminal:

 ```bash